Employment

 Responsibilities:

-- Prepare and produce weather forecasts.
+- Learn to prepare and produce weather forecasts

-- Provide forecast information and engaging content to digital platforms.
+- Provide forecast information and engaging content to digital platforms

-- Deliver science content to a variety of groups in the planetarium and classroom settings.
+- Deliver science content to a variety of groups in the classroom and planetarium

 Internship Opportunities